CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- Bugs -->
 ## Issues and Bugs!

-🐛 Got a bug?
-Please report it [here](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/issues/new?assignees=CriticalPoint&labels=&projects=&template=bug_report.md&title=) so that I may improve upon the script(s)!
+🪲 Discovered a bug?
+Please [open a Bug report](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/issues/new?assignees=CriticalPoint&labels=&projects=&template=bug_report.md&title=) so that I can fix/polish/improve it!

 <!-- Disclaimer -->
 ## Disclaimer
 <a name="disclaimer"></a>
 This software is provided as-is and, although I have tested it on my machine, a couple of test VM's, in Windows Sandbox, and on my unsuspecting mates' PC, I'm afraid that I cannot accept any liability for 'damages', howsoever caused.
-Please understand that by using this software you do so at your own risk, and that constitutes your acceptance of the fact that I am not responsible for anything that has happened in the past by not using it, anything that may happen as a result of using it now, or by either using it, or not, in future - it's ultimately up to you if you choose to use it 🙏🏻
+Please understand that by using this software you do so at your own risk, and that constitutes your acceptance of the fact that I am not responsible for anything that has happened in the past by not using it, anything that may happen as a result of using it now, or by either using it, or not, in future - it's ultimately up to you if you choose to use it, regardless of how awesome it is 🙏🏻